mborus/choose_htmx/readme.md

 Check out https://htmx.org/ for documentation.

-👉 Slides will be added shortly after the talk
+👉 Slides are in the slides folder

 ## Installation